Skip to content

 Content you posted on accounts you still control is generally easiest: you can delete or archive it directly.
 We help with content you can't reach (posts on accounts you no longer own, screenshots reposted by others, archived versions).
 Each situation is assessed individually.

-What about defamatory posts about me on Whirlpool, Reddit, or forums?
+What about defamatory posts about me on Reddit or online forums?

 Defamatory content on Australian forums can often be addressed where defamation grounds exist under Australian law, or where the post breaches the platform's content policy.
 The free assessment looks at the specific post and outlines the realistic options.